 WARNING!
 This cage is NOT SUITABLE IF YOU HAVE OTHER PETS, i.e. cats that can reach the cage, as it has no lid.
 Bigger pets than dwarf hamsters can also climb out.
 Do not use the glass door as a lid, it will not provide good enough air flow to the cage.

-2) Follow instructions steps 1-7 provided by IKEA (they can also be found online here).
+2. Follow instructions steps 1-10 provided by IKEA (they can also be found online here).
 Assemble the cabinet without the door.

-3. Draw a circle on the plastic, approx. 1 cm bigger than the light hole in the DETOLF cabinet.
+3. Draw a circle on the plastic, approx. 1 cm bigger than the light socket in the DETOLF cabinet.
 You can use a cup, glass or another round item as a guide when you draw the circle.
 Just put in on the plastic and draw around the edge.

-7) Place the cabinet on its backside on a sturdy surface i.e. on top of a KALLAX shelf – it fits almost perfectly, but not quite…the cage is a bit too big.
+7. Place the cabinet on its back on a sturdy surface i.e. on top of a KALLAX shelving unit – it fits almost perfectly, but not quite.
+The cage is a bit too big.
 However, it is very useful to have a shelf right under it where you can store stuff for your hamster.